Wetaskiwin Fire Services

 Find out by applying to join Wetaskiwin Fire Services as a paid-on-call volunteer firefighter.

-If you want to join the Fire Services family, please fill out an application form (PDF) and bring it--and your resume--to the West Fire Hall (5940 - 40 Ave) any time between 8:30 am and 4:30 pm, Mon - Fri.
+If you want to join the Fire Services family, please fill out an application form (PDF) and bring it--and your resume--to the West Fire Hall (5940 - 40 Ave) any time between 8:30 am and 4:30 pm, Monday to Friday.

-Applications are also available to be picked up at the West Fire Hall.
+Applications are also available to be picked up at the West Fire Hall and City Hall.
 We look forward to seeing you!

 Wetaskiwin Fire Services - who we are